Digital Nomad Guide to Tulum, Mexico

 PPP is better known for DJ sets than a fast Wifi connection, but if you're looking for a beautiful place to call your 'office', this is it.
 It's a design hotel and venue for musicians from around the world.
 The Wifi is great, but plan your visit for earlier on in the day if you're really intent on working.

-NEST is a boutique hotel with a beachfront restaurant, just across the street from Outsite.
-Their Wifi is reliable, but it's on the beach - so this is not an all day spot either.
+NEST is a boutique hotel with a beachfront restaurant, just across the street from Outsite Tulum.
+Their Wifi is reliable, but it's on the beach - so this is not an all-day spot either.

 Coffee shops with Wifi in Tulum in the town

-This is entirely outdoors, so it's not ideal for a long day of work.
-However, if you need coffee, breakfast and Wifi, their connection is very reliable.
+There are two Matcha Mama locations - one on the beach road, and one in town.
+Both are outdoor cafes, and not ideal for a long day of work.
+However, if you need coffee, breakfast, and Wifi, their connection is very reliable.

 Day trips from Tulum

-Tulum is known for their vast underground caverns of water.
+Tulum is known for its vast underground caverns of water.
 These are a playground for divers (or even those who are just dipping their toe in - it's common to lounge around in these areas, soaking up the sun and taking photos).
+There are a lot around, but some of the best cenotes in Tulum are:

 If you drive to the end of the beach road, you'll enter the Sian Ka'an Biosphere Reserve.
 Only a small community of locals live here, but it's one of the most beautiful places in Tulum.
 Crocodiles still live in the lakes, the water is pristine, and the beaches are white.
 Drive down, or book a trip with one of the local vendors.